octo-technology/OpenTezos/docs/dapp/introduction.md

 In our case, Dapps are composed of two components:
 1. smart contracts deployed onto a _Tezos_ network, containing the Dapp logic (acting as backend).
 They are the _decentralized_ part of the application.
-2. an UI interacting with the deployed smart contracts.
+2. an off-chain part: most of the time, it is an UI interacting with the deployed smart contracts.
 This UI can be a web application, a desktop application, a mobile application, a CLI...
-The UI can be served on a private server, and the sourcecode be private.
+The UI can be served on a private server, and the source code can be private.
+It can also contain some business logic.

 Dapps are first and foremost applications, and should to this end be designed with great care regarding the user experience, performance and scalability.
 These are the cornerstones necessary for the massive adoption of Dapps.

-So far, the interactions with deployed smart contracts have been performed with CLI (Tezos client for instance) or libraries (Pytezos).
+In other chapters, the interactions with deployed smart contracts have been performed with CLIs (Tezos client for instance) or libraries (Pytezos).
 However, these tools are meant for developers and not for the users, who need more user-friendly interfaces.
-Thus, for each smart contract, a frontend has to be developed to display information from the contract and make contract calls.
+Thus, for each smart contract, a frontend and possibily a backend (containing parts of the business logic) has to be developed to display information from the contract, make contract calls and to interact with off-chain services.

-In this module, we will create a Dapp for our Raffle smart contract, developed in the [Ligo module](/ligo/contracts-ligo).
+In the [Ligo](/ligo/contracts-ligo) and [Smartpy](/docs/smartpy/write-contract-smartpy.md) modules, we have developped a Raffle smart contract.
+In this module, we will use the Ligo version of this smart contract to create a dapp.
 To do so, we will:
 1. learn how to make compilations and deployments easier during the dapp development with a tool called _Truffle_.
 2. interact with a _Tezos_ network with a Javascript library: _Taquito_.
 This library interacts with a node, can fetch all kind of information about the network, can make transactions and contract calls.
 3. discover a _Tezos_ wallet (the _Temple Wallet_ in our case), a browser-embedded wallet that allows users to safely manage Tezos addresses and interact with the Tezos blockchain.